0xkjAlbert/someShellScripts/README.md

 ## youGetBilibili.sh
 This is a script for download bilibili video.

+## ncduInstall.sh
+This is a script for install ncdu.
+Ncdu is a watch file memory program.

 ## nightingaleMultiInstall.sh
 This is a script for install n9e system.
 2020.7.21 update this script.